This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Many queries arose about how to replace a Nike shoe insole.
-Well, you can replace your old insoles now by a simple and inexpensive process.
+Well, you can replace your old insoles now with a simple and inexpensive process.

 1. Things Needed

 Choosing your desired insoles all depends on you.
 The insoles you want depending on the reason for replacement depending on what kind of activities your Nike shoes are used for.
 Insoles are designed for either light or significant impact activities like walking, court sports, and running.
 So, choose an insole that is suitable for your needs, if you are prone to more rigid activities insoles for extra arch support which support the ball of your foot are necessary.
 Remember, you must purchase insoles of the correct size.